 You use all the basic scuba equipment and some scuba accessories such as a dive slate, dive knife, compass, dive watch, etc.

 It is highly recommended that you own all of your own scuba equipment, as familiarity with personal gear improves general scuba diving skills.
-You can find most everything you may need at Lake Rawlings or your local dive shop.
+You can find most everything you may need at Lake Phoenix or your local dive shop.

 The provided PADI Divemaster crewpak includes everything you’ll need to start the PADI Divemaster program.
 The complete set of materials includes: